Using Ruby to parse CSVs can be extremely helpful. With a few tweaks and know-how, anyone can process and evaluate data efficiently and accurately.

-In this post, we will finally be setting up the Ember front end to request data from the Rails back end we got up and running in my previous post: Data with Rails and Ember CLI, Part 1: Setting up the API.
-If you’ve already followed along with those steps, then you’re all set to […]
+How to set up the Ember front end to request data from the Rails back end that we got up and running in my previous post.

-Heroku provides a convenient command line interface for executing snippets of Ruby code remotely.
-One-liners can easily be piped into the heroku run console command.
-But what about much longer scripts that you write locally and want to execute in a remote Heroku environment?
-In this post, I’ll show you how to execute a long […]
+One-liners can be piped into the heroku run console command—what about longer scripts you write locally and want to execute in a remote Heroku environment?